nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 </tr>
 <tr>
 <td>10009</td>
+<td>Unreadable message received</td>
-<td>Unreadable message received	A message has been received that is either corrupted or malformed and cannot be read by the receiving system.</td>
+<td>A message has been received that is either corrupted or malformed and cannot be read by the receiving system.</td>
 </tr>
 <tr>
 <td>20001</td>